 |TinyBooks Pro Info||Download TinyBooksPro.zip||Buy Now (Individuals - US$ 79.)|

 First, THANK YOU!
 If you're reading this, you've just taken the first step to becoming part of the TinyBooks Pro family, and for that, I thank you.
 I hope to prove to you that TinyBooks Pro is extremely easy to use as well as being very capable.
 In this tutorial, I hope to show you how TinyBooks Pro works in a very easy, conversational style.
-This is actually going to fun, so don't be intimidated.
+This is actually going to be fun, so don't be intimidated.
 You'll see...

 Let's quickly get one thing out of the way.
 Just like a Word Processor or Spreadsheet allows you to create as many documents as you want, TinyBooks Pro is just like that also.
 TinyBooks Pro allows you to create as many documents as you want.
 Each document you create covers one business (or one family) for one year.
 The only limitation is that only one document can be open at a time.
 That's it.
 So, don't worry.
 You are not going to be "using up" TinyBooks Pro by experimenting with this tutorial.
-You can create as many "test" documents as you want.
+You can create as many "test" documents or "real" documents as you want.
 OK, let's get started...

 When you run TinyBooks Pro for the very first time, you will want to create a new set of books (also known as a TinyBooks Pro document) for your company or family for the current year.
 As you already know, each TinyBooks Pro document covers one business (or family) for one year.
 You can create as many TinyBooks Pro documents as you want, but only one can be open at a time.
 To create a new TinyBooks Pro document, choose the NEW item from TinyBooks Pro's File Menu.